 What is a public hearing?

 A public hearing is a formal proceeding that occurs during meetings of the BZA, the Zoning Committee, and the City Council.
-It provides an opportunity for individuals impacted by a zoning issue to provide testimony to the decision-making body.
+It provides an opportunity for individuals affected by a zoning issue to provide testimony to the decision-making body.

 The hearing needs to meet specific requirements in order to be legal.
 These requirements include proper notice mailed to nearby property owners and following clear rules of procedure in conducting the hearing.
 People who wish to testify need to give their name and address and sign in for the record.
 Written testimony (letters and e-mails) can be sent prior to the hearing.
 They also need to include the name and address of the sender and are made part of the public record.
 Public Testimony can be submitted to PED-ZoningCommitteeSecretary@ci.stpaul.mn.us.

 How does a public hearing work?